The Bankrate promise

 Ways to pay off law school debt

-Once you’ve graduated, there are several options for paying down your law school loans.
-Here are some of the options that are widely available:
+Once you’ve graduated from law school, there are several options for paying down your law school loans.
+Some of the ways to deal with law school debt can even lead to forgiveness of remaining loan balances.
+Here are some of the best options to consider:

-- Income-driven repayment plans: If you’re struggling to keep up with your federal student loan payments, you may be able to get on one of four income-driven repayment plans.
+- Income-driven repayment plans: If you’re struggling to keep up with your federal student loan payments, you may be able to get on an income-driven repayment plan.
 These plans reduce your monthly payment to between 10 percent and 20 percent of your discretionary income and also extend your repayment term to 20 or 25 years.
-If you have a balance at the end of the term, it’ll be forgiven and counted as taxable income.
+If you have a balance at the end of the term, it’ll be forgiven.

-- Law school loan forgiveness: If you have federal student loans and choose to work for a government agency or eligible nonprofit organization, you may be able to get forgiveness under the Public Service Loan Forgiveness program.
-The program requires you to meet certain employment requirements and also make 120 qualifying monthly payments.
-Forgiven amounts aren’t considered taxable.
+- Law school loan forgiveness: If you have federal student loans and choose to work for a government agency or eligible nonprofit organization, you may be able to get forgiveness under the Public Service Loan Forgiveness program, or PSLF.
+This program requires you to meet certain employment requirements and also make 120 qualifying monthly payments.

 - Law school loan repayment assistance programs: Attorneys with federal student loans may be able to get tens of thousands of dollars’ worth of repayment assistance through various programs.
-Some examples include the JAG Corps Student Loan Repayment Program, the John R. Justice Student Loan Repayment Program and the Department of Justice Attorney Student Loan Repayment Program.
+Some examples of law school loan forgiveness plans include the Judge Advocate General’s (JAG) Corps Student Loan Repayment Program, the John R. Justice Program and the Department of Justice Attorney Student Loan Repayment Program.